pnp/blog/content/post/viva-connections-amp-sharepoint-framework-community-call-2nd-of.md

 call.
 {{< image alt="211202-together-mode.gif" src="images/blog/viva-connections-amp-sharepoint-framework-community-call-2nd-of/211202-together-mode.gif" >}}
 Awesome to see many of you seated in those plush brown seats and others joining off camera on the call today.
-It\'s December!
+It's December!

 **Actions:**
 -   Opt in to PnP Recognition Program